obsidian-tasks-group/obsidian-tasks/docs/Getting Started/Task Dependencies.md

 ## Introduction

 > [!released]
-> Task Dependencies were introduced in Tasks X.Y.Z.
+> Task Dependencies were introduced in Tasks 6.1.0.

 At a high level, task dependencies define the order in which you want to work on a set of tasks.
 This can be useful for mapping out projects, where one part needs to be completed before the other.